 So, besides plant-based foods, you can also enjoy these non-meat protein foods following the 3-4-5 regimen.

 It means having a 300-calorie breakfast, 400-calorie lunch, and a 500-calorie dinner.
 Also, you can have 150-calorie snacks in between.
 However, your total caloric consumption should be around 1500 calories, depending on your weight, age, gender, and physical activity.

 A lot of people who followed this diet lost around 11 pounds for a year.
-Many of them have also reduced their diabetes medication dosage, or went from insulin to an oral medication.
+Many of them have also reduced their diabetes medication dosage or went from insulin to oral medication.

 However, the Ornish diet might be a bit too restrictive for those who are not used to consuming just plant-based foods.
 In fact, this diet teaches you how to choose the healthiest food option.
 For example, if you have to buy bread, you should go with sprouted grain bread as it’s healthier than wheat bread.